Foreign policy of the Kennedy administration: Asia and Middle East

+Indonesia

+Kennedy sought to improve relations with Indonesia’s government led by Sukarno.
+Sukarno had frequently expressed anti-American views and Kennedy remarked that in light of CIA activities in Indonesia these attitudes were understandable.
+Kennedy feared that poor US-Indonesian relations would increase Soviet influence in the country.

+In April 1961 Sukarno visited the White House, becoming the first foreign head of state to visit during Kennedy’s presidency.
+Kennedy helped mediate the West New Guinea dispute, convincing Indonesia and the Netherlands to agree to a plebiscite to determine the status of Dutch New Guinea.
+Ultimately West New Guinea was transferred to Indonesia.
+Before his assassination Kennedy planned to visit Indonesia in 1964.

 Israel and Arab states

 Kennedy firmly believed in the U.S. commitment to Israeli security, but his Middle Eastern policy saw ambitious Pan-Arabic initiatives of Gamal Abdel Nasser.
 In 1960, Kennedy stated: "Israel will endure and flourish.
 It is the child of hope and the home of the brave.
 It can neither be broken by adversity nor demoralized by success.
 It carries the shield of democracy and it honors the sword of freedom".
+Beginning in spring 1961 Kennedy and Nasser began exchanging letters.

-Subsequently, as president, Kennedy initiated the creation of security ties with Israel, and he is credited as the founder of the US-Israeli military alliance (which would be continued under subsequent presidents).
+Subsequently, as president, Kennedy initiated the creation of security ties with Israel, and he is said to be the founder of the US-Israeli military alliance (which would be continued under subsequent presidents).
 Kennedy ended the arms embargo that both the Eisenhower and Truman administrations had enforced on Israel.
 Describing the protection of Israel as a moral and national commitment, he was the first to introduce the concept of a 'special relationship' (as he described it to Golda Meir) between the US and Israel.

 Kennedy extended the first informal security guarantees to Israel in 1962.
 Beginning in 1963, Kennedy allowed the sale to Israel of advanced US weaponry (the MIM-23 Hawk), as well as to provide diplomatic support for Israeli policies which were opposed by Arab neighbours, such as its water project on the Jordan River.